Easonyesheng/A2PM-MESA/README.md

     - `sem_folder`: path to the folder containing the segmentation results
     - `sem_post`: the file format of the segmentation results (For ScanNet, it is npy if using `SAM`, and png if using `SEEM` or `GT`)

-- The segmentation process will be discussed in the following section.
+- The segmentation process is discussed in [Segmentation Preprocessing](#segmentation-preprocessing).

 - More datasets can be easily added by adding new dataloaders in `dataloader/` and setting the corresponding configurations in `conf/dataset/`.